carpentries-incubator/gap-lesson/episodes/06-attributes.md

 ~~~
 {: .source}

-Note that because `AverageOrder` is an operation it will take care of the selection of
+Note that because `AverageOrder` is an attribute it will take care of the selection of
 the most suitable method.

-> ## Does such method always exist?
+> ## Does such a method always exist?
 >
 > No. "No-method-found" is a special kind of error, and there are tools to
 > investigate such errors: see `?ShowArguments`, `?ShowDetails`, `?ShowMethods`